HannesEngel/Invictus_Capital_Language_Detection/README.md

     IS NAMED 'lang_data_test.csv'.
 THIS FILE NEEDS TO BE IN EXACTLY THE SAME FORMAT AS THE 'lang_data.csv' CSV FILE PROVIDED TO ME FOR TRAINING THE MODEL ON.
 I HAVE PROVIDED THE TEST SET ON WHICH MY MODEL WAS TESTED.
     IT HAS BEEN NAMED 'lang_data_test.csv' AND IS INCLUDED IN THIS GITHUB FOLDER.
 FEEL FREE TO REPLACE THIS FILE WITH YOUR OWN TO SEE HOW THE MODEL PERFORMS ON A SEPARATE SET.
-PLEASE SEE THE 'notes.txt', #1, FOR COMMENTS ON THIS.

     The text file that the tester needs to save as 'lang_data_test.csv' needs to include at least a single text of each of the three languages (English, Afrikaans and Nederlands).
 There is a bug in the